jprost76/jprost76.github.io/index.md

 I have worked as a post-doctoral researcher at the MAP5 lab of université Paris-cité, and at the research center on computer science, signal processing and automatics of Lille (CRIStAL).

-My main research goal is to conceive efficient and reliable algorithms for solving challenging inverse problems in applications such as image processing or cosmology.
+My main research goal is to conceive efficient and reliable algorithms for solving challenging inverse problems, in applications such as image processing or cosmology.
-To this end, I develop hybrid algorithms which incorporate deep neural networks within optimization or sampling algorithms in order to benefit both from the well-established mathematical guarantees of model-based approaches and the ability of deep neural networks to model complex data distributions.
+To this end, I develop hybrid methods which incorporate deep neural networks within optimization or sampling algorithms in order to benefit both from the well-established mathematical guarantees of model-based approaches and the ability of deep neural networks to model complex data distributions.

+# Internship offer

+We are proposing a master 2 internship on estimation of the covariance matrix for imaging inverse problem.
+This is a 5 months internship which will take place at IRIT and begin around february 2026.
+Please refer to the [full description]({{ site.url }}/files/stage_master2_irit.pdf) for more information.